pact-foundation/pact-ruby/CONTRIBUTING.md

 * The relevant versions of the gems you are using.
 * The steps to recreate your issue.
 * An executable code example where possible.
-You can use the [pact-ruby-end-to-end-example] codebase to quickly recreate your code.
+You can use the [pact-ruby-end-to-end-example] codebase to quickly recreate your issue.

 # Contributing